cncf/tag-security/assessments/README.md

 * a measurable security baseline from that point onward,
 * exposure and analysis of security issues, including the risk they introduce,
 * validation of security awareness and culture among the developers for building secured projects, and
-* a documented procedure, for future compliance, audit, or internal assessment
+* a documented procedure for future compliance, audit, or internal assessment

 ### Components of the TSSA package